audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `userId` | String | The ID of the user that created the collection.
 `name` | String | The name of the collection.
 `description` | String or null | The collection's description.
 Will be `null` if there is none.
-`cover` | String or null | The path to the collection's cover.
-Will be `null` if there is no cover.
-`coverFullPath` | String or null | The full path to collection's cover.
-Will be `null` if there is no cover.
 `books` | Array of [Library Item](#library-item) | The books that belong to the collection.
 `lastUpdate` | Integer | The time (in ms since POSIX epoch) when the collection was last updated.
 `createdAt` | Integer | The time (in ms since POSIX epoch) when the collection was created.